teobugslayer/AvaloniaCoreRTDemo/README.md

 ### Get the source code
 After you have installed the prerequisites, your first step is to get the source code:
 1. From the Windows Start menu, start *x64 Native Tools Command Prompt for VS 2019*.
-This configures the development environment with 64-bit dev tools, which CoreRT requires to build your apps.
+This configures the development environment with 64-bit dev tools, which NativeAOT requires to build your apps.
 1. Get the sample project.
 Go to your terminal, and clone it:

 ```bash